27 February The thread debate – which is the best thread for you?

-And the RiverLIFT is the ultimate non-surgical cosmetic procedure for lifting and tightening sagging tissues.
+And our unique RiverLIFT is the ultimate non-surgical cosmetic procedure for lifting and tightening sagging tissues.
 Combining thread technologies with facial injectable treatments for ultimate natural rejuvenation.

 To find out, read on…